Kudai: 2006–2007: Sobrevive, their second studio album

 They also performed the theme for the MTV Latin America's show, Quiero mis Quince (English: My Super Sweet 16).
-On October 19, 2006, the group won the MTV Latin American video music awards award for Best Central Artist and Best Pop Artist, which they dedicated to both their fans and Nicole.
+The group won the MTV Latin American video music awards award for Best Pop Artist in 2006 and Best Central Artist in 2007, which they dedicated to both their fans and Nicole.
 After the success of the group, they were invited to the Viña del Mar Festival in February 2007.
-On October 2, 2007 their released the first live album (fourth overall) called En Vivo: Desde Mexico.
+On October 2, 2007 the group released their first live album (fourth overall) called En Vivo: Desde Mexico.

-2008–2010: Nadha
+2008–2010: Nadha, separation

-Towards the end of 2007 they moved to Mexico to launch their international career and left Chile.
-Kudai closed their career in Chile when they played in the Festival de Viña del Mar, which was their last presentation in the country until now.
-Kudai has revolutionized punk and rock music in Latin America.
-They recorded their third studio album called Nadha.
+Towards the end of 2006 they moved to Mexico to launch their international career and left Chile.
+Kudai closed their career in Chile when they played in the Festival de Viña del Mar, which was their last performance in the country for a while.
+In 2008, they recorded their third studio album called Nadha.
 The album has 12 songs, of which six were written by producer Koko Stambuk (ex-musician of Glup!).
 Three other songs are from producer Carlos Lara, who is considered to be the creator of RBD and has collaborated with musicians such as Lynda Thomas and Ricky Martin.
-Cathy Lean (Ex-Mal Corazón), from Chile, also wrote two of the album's songs.
+Cathy Lean (ex-Mal Corazón), from Chile, also wrote two of the album's songs.
 Kudai chose to interpret the songs of Alanis Morissette and her band's bassist Eric Avery (ex-Jane's Addiction).
 The album was mastered at a Los Angeles studio, Igloo Music, under the direction of Gustavo Borner, who has worked with well-known artists such as Diego Torres, Ricky Martin, Sin Bandera, Phil Collins, Plácido Domingo and N'Sync, as well as working on the motion picture soundtracks of Rush Hour 2, Miami Vice and Finding Nemo.

 Kudai band member Gabriela Villalba has said that this album is a turning point in Kudai's musical career:

 "Now is the time that Kudai needs to show and prove many things because if we remain the same, we will be categorized as the teen band that will never grow.
 I feel that this third album is a very decisive stage for Kudai.
 We are going to fight to rid ourselves from the title of "the band that wants to be popular" and actually present good material."